By creating green routes in Solihull we will connect parks, urban centres and employment sites, improving access for everyone.

 This programme supports a wide range of habitat and nature improvements across the borough and beyond.
 The Solihull Bees and Trees Project will ensure better conservation for over 23 hectares of habitat.

-Woodlands need to be managed, and this will include removal of trees which are unhealthy or are preventing other trees from thriving.
+Woodlands need to be managed, and the work at Coldlands Wood and Lavender Hall Park will involve removal of trees which are unhealthy or which are preventing other trees from thriving.
+This may look quite severe initially, but it is necessary in order to protect the long term future of the wood and its trees, plants and animals.

 During the work, large forestry machinery will be used so members of the public need to be excluded for safety reasons.
 This is why the woods are temporarily closing.